chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 To enable above precondition and onboarding scenario in MVD, the following steps need to be implemented in the MVD infrastructure:

 1. The MVD deployment workflow will generate the private and public keys for GAIA-X Authority.
 2. The MVD deployment workflow will deploy the GAIA-X Authority DID document containing the public key.
+For the simplicity the GAIA-X Authority DID document is deployed together with other Dataspace components, which means that each deployed Dataspace will have its own GAIA-X Authority instance.
+In a real scenario the GAIA-X Authority is an external component and can communicate with multiple Dataspaces.
 3. The GAIA-X private key will be used in the participant deployment workflow to generate GAIA-X membership Verifiable Credentials.
 Additionally, it will be published as Github artifact so that it can be used locally to onboard additional participants.
 4. A CLI client for IdentityHub will be implemented.
 It will be used in the MVD deployment workflow to populate the participant's Identity Hub with GAIA-X